amaldu/AntiSpam-NLP-Pipeline/README.md

 # Objective

-This project presents a step-by-step guide to build an e-mail spam classification model.
+This purpose of this project is to create an end-to-end Text Classifier that classifies spam e-mails based on p guide to build an e-mail spam classification model.

 <p align="center">
   <img src="images/intro.png" width="500"/>